Sabeen44/Weather-Dash/README.md

       cityName.textContent = data.name;
       currentContainer.appendChild(cityName);})

-In the blove snippet, a query is being made to the open weather API using the fetch method then after recieving the data, element h2 is created and appended to a div dynamically to display the searched city name.
+In the above snippet, a query is being made to the open weather API using the fetch method then after recieving the data, element h2 is created and appended to a div dynamically to display the searched city name.

 ## Learning